--Thirty-five percent of control-group boys, according to their parents, had trouble getting along with teachers, compared with 24 percent of experimentals.

-- -Thirty-two percent of control-group boys were disobedient at home, compared with 21 percent of experimentals. - -Nineteen percent of control-group boys were "mean or cruel to others," compared with 5 percent of experimentals (7 percent of the regular voucher group). - -Twenty-eight percent of control-group boys were "unhappy, sad, or depressed," compared with 16 percent of experimentals (12 percent of the regular voucher group).4
+- Thirty-five percent of boys in the control group, according to their parents, had trouble getting along with teachers, compared with 24 percent of boys in the experimental group. - Thirty-two percent of boys in the control group were disobedient at home, compared with 21 percent of boys in the experimental group. - Nineteen percent of boys in the control group were "mean or cruel to others," compared with 5 percent of boys in the experimental group and 7 percent of boys in the regular voucher group. - Twenty-eight percent of boys in the control group were "unhappy, sad, or depressed," compared with 16 percent of boys in the experimental group and 12 percent of boys in the regular voucher group.